shotgunsoftware/tk-flame/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## Documentation
-This repository is a part of the ShotGrid Pipeline Toolkit.
+This repository is a part of the Flow Production Tracking Toolkit.

 - For more information about this app and for release notes, *see the wiki section*.
 - For general information and documentation, click here: https://help.autodesk.com/view/SGDEV/ENU/?contextId=SA_INTEGRATIONS_USER_GUIDE
-- For information about ShotGrid in general, click here: https://www.autodesk.com/products/shotgrid/overview
+- For information about Flow Production Tracking in general, click here: https://www.autodesk.com/products/shotgrid/overview

 ## Using this app in your Setup
 All the apps that are part of our standard app suite are pushed to our App Store.